zwave-js/node-red-contrib-zwave-js/README.md

 The implementation is 100% javascript. it is therefore:
   - Very fast
-  - Does not require a build of any static libraries
+  - Does not require a build of any static library
   - Stable

 Install this node via the Node-Red pallet menu, and you have zwave abilities.